Tradeoffs and Comparison Complexity: Appendix: Model Completeness and Restrictiveness

 \textbf{Implementation}.
 To form $p^*$, we use an ensemble approach to build a predictor that maps problem features into choice probabilities, where we combine parametric model predictions with those of a neural network trained on the data.
-This ensemble predictor is described in detail in \href{https://jeffreyyang97.github.io/personalwebsite/CC_OA.pdf}{Online Appendix G}.
+This ensemble predictor is described in detail in \href{https://jeffreyyang97.github.io/personalwebsite/CC_OA.pdf}{Supplemental Appendix H}.